avalanche-foundation/ACPs/ACPs/83-dynamic-multidimensional-fees/README.md

   - calculate the median time elapsed among consecutive blocks
   - The product of these two quantities should gives us something like a target block complexity.
   - Set the max block complexity to say $\times 50$ the target value.
-- **Normalization coefficient $Denom$**: I suggest we size it as follows:
+- **Normalization coefficient $Denom_i$**: I suggest we size it as follows:
   - Find the largest historical peak, i.e. the sequence of consecutive blocks which contained the most complexity in the shortest period of time
-  - Tune  $Denom$ so that it would cause a $\times 10000$ increase in the fee rate for such a peak.
+  - Tune  $Denom_i$ so that it would cause a $\times 10000$ increase in the fee rate for such a peak.
 This increase would push fees from the milliAVAX we normally pay under stable network condition up to tens of AVAX.
 - **Minimal fee rates $r^{min}$**: we could size them so that transactions fees do not change very much with respect to the currently fixed values.

 We simulate below how the update formula would behave on an peak period from Avalanche mainnet.